 Dr. Temple Grandin, an animal science professor with Colorado State University, says there is a much greater awareness of the benefits of superior stockmanship.

-Quote-Dr. Temple Grandin-Colardo State University:
+Quote-Dr. Temple Grandin-Colorado State University:

 One thing that's really good is handling has improved.